Get expert advice on replacing OneNote with Nimbus in your workflowBook a demo

 The era of handwritten notes is long gone.
 Now, you can use specially tailored web or mobile apps for faster sharing, storing, and editing.
-This is a great alternative to a simple paper notebook.
+This is a great alternative to a simple paper notebook and notes.
 You don’t have to carry extra stuff in your bag or try to recall where your exact reminders or checklists are.

 One of the most well-known apps to serve all your work-related needs is the Microsoft OneNote web application.
 This is a popular note-taking app you can use within your paid Microsoft Office 365 or via a free Microsoft account.
 Some of the most useful features of Microsoft OneNote include voice-to-text content, handwritten notes, virtual sticky notes, translations, and a paid built-in Math Assistant.

-This solution will help boost your productivity level and enhance your corporate skills.
-However, there are a few reasons why many people are trying to look for other apps to use for note-taking and compiling task lists.
+This solution will help boost your productivity level and enhance your corporate skills and empower your notes.
+However, there are a few reasons why many people are trying to look for OneNote alternatives to use for note-taking and compiling task lists.
 For one, there are several drawbacks in terms of OneNote’s functions.

-For example, it’ll be difficult for you to upload documents from other apps and even from Google Suite.
+For example, it’ll be difficult for you to upload your notes and documents from other apps and even from Google Suite.
 Minimal tagging capability and general app complexity for newbies make it harder for you to create the system of notes you’ve always dreamt of.

-Many users complain about confusing integration with Outlook or Google docs, ineffective usage of its wide range of features, and even the loss of information which is unacceptable for note-taking apps.
+Many users complain about confusing integration between OneNote and Outlook or Google docs, ineffective usage of its wide range of features, and even the loss of information which is unacceptable for note-taking apps.
 So, it becomes hard for companies and users to enjoy OneNote’s functionality to the max.

 But don’t worry, though!
-If you’re looking for OneNote alternatives, keep reading — we’ve gathered some of the most convenient and useful tools for your efficient workflow.
+If you’re looking for OneNote alternatives, keep reading — we’ve gathered some of the most convenient and useful tools for your efficient workflow and super notes.
 No need to spend time Googling them, just continue reading our post.

 Nimbus Platform™ helps companies and individual users collect and store multi-format data.
 It is designed to transform your information into a powerful workflow that smoothes your work and collaboration.
 Nimbus is a perfect solution for those willing to collaborate with their teammates and create Intra- or Extranets for more convenient and effective task completion.